 Ps.
 I work for a beautiful company and I have the most amazing Manager but I’ve known from when I received my employment letter that this was seasonal, not permanent, so my thoughts weren’t because of the company, it was more the analysts’ career desires.

 And that’s where I made the mistake, to think that she carried the same aspirations that I did.
-It took me a while thinking about the whole conversation and my reaction to the statement from the analyst that I realized that the analyst had found her ‘happy place’.
-It was obvious in the way she worked and her relationship with most people and I was truly really happy for her when I came to this realization.
+It took me a while thinking about the whole conversation and my reaction to the statement from the analyst that I realised that the analyst had found her ‘happy place’.
+It was obvious in the way she worked and her relationship with most people and I was truly really happy for her when I came to this realisation.

 Here’s the catch though, your happy place ties strongly with your purpose and who best knows the purpose of a thing than it’s creator…